fevereffigy/seasideapollo/README.md

-- Hi, I’m @sifersphynx
+- Hi, I’m @howlkimura
 - I'm a self-taught programmer with a passion for coding.
-- I’m currently learning Python, C++ and Javascript for Web Development and Automation.
+- I’m currently learning Web development with JS.
+Written things with C++ and Python in the past.
+- Part of the Odin Project community.
 - 💞️ Looking to collaborate on Python projects of all magnitudes.